 Using C as the target language allowed us to take advantage of several optimizations from the C compiler, including constant propagation for the bytecode instructions.
-This gives to the partial evaluator the luxury of emitting code that is almost identical to the code used by the original interpreter.
+The partial evaluator has the luxury of emitting code that is almost identical to the code used by the original interpreter.
 This would be harder to do if, for example, the original interpreter were implemented in hand-written assembly language.
 In that case we would likely have to implement the constant propagation ourselves.

 Albeit not a fundamental requirement, the C preprocessor was a convenient feature.
 The LuaAOT code generator is essentially a text-based code transformer and in that context it helps to have a text-based macro system built into the target language.
-Unlike inline functions, macros can jump to other parts of the program and assign directly to local variables.
+Unlike inline functions, macros can jump to other parts of the program and assign to surrounding local variables.